Involving the whole family is the best way to promote better eating habits and healthy activities for your kids.

 A whole-family approach simply means that everyone — parents and kids alike — works together as a team to achieve good health and well being.
 As with any team, there's a leader or coach — and that's you!

 If you're trying to build healthier family habits, a goal chart is a good way to keep score.
-A chart, posted in a prominent spot like the refrigerator, can remind family members to pay attention to eating and exercise habits.
+A chart, posted on the refrigerator or other highly visible spot, can remind family members to pay attention to eating and exercise habits.

 Choose family goals, such as exercising every day and eating fruits and vegetables.
-Keep track of who meets their goals, and praise those who do.
+Keep track of and praise those who meets their goals.
 And when the whole family achieves the goals, do something fun together to celebrate.

 |ChooseMyPlate.gov ChooseMyPlate.gov provides practical information on how to follow the U.S. government's Dietary Guidelines for Americans.
 It includes resources and tools to help families lead healthier lives.|